Processing of wild deer

 Under the Wildlife Act 1975 and its subordinate legislation there are a number of circumstances in which wild deer can be harvested and a number of ways in which the carcasses can be used.

-Deer from private land (wild, non-farmed)
+Commercial harvesting of deer from private land (wild, non-farmed)

 All deer (except Hog Deer) are unprotected on private property in Victoria under certain conditions.